Kimberly Akimbo: Productions

 The play was initially produced at the South Coast Repertory, Costa Mesa, California, from April 13 to May 13, 2001.
 Directed by David Petrarca, the cast starred Marylouise Burke as Kimberly.
 Lindsay-Abaire received the Kesselring Prize in November 2001 for this production.
 The production received the LA Drama Critics Circle Award for Writing in 2001.

 Kimberly Akimbo premiered Off-Broadway at the Manhattan Theatre Club New York City Center Stage 1 on February 4, 2003 and closed on April 6, 2003.
 Directed by David Petrarca, the cast featured Marylouise Burke (Kimberly), John Gallagher, Jr. (Jeff), Ana Gasteyer (Debra), Jodie Markell (Pattie), Jake Weber (Buddy) and Daniel Zaitchik (Jeff).

 Kimberly Akimbo ran from January 21, 2005 through March 6, 2005 at TheaterWorks in Hartford, Connecticut, directed by Rob Ruggiero.
 The production starred Rosemary Prinz as Kimberly.

 The show was presented in Chicago as a midwest premiere production at A Red Orchid Theatre in 2005.

+More recently the show put on its first worldwide amateur production at the French Woods Festival of the Performing Arts theater camp during the summer of 2025.